 I haven't really written about how my overall health (mental, emotional, and physical) suffered - especially during the second half of my week in the hospital.

 Because a few lymph nodes were removed from under both arms during my breast cancer surgery in June, the hospital placed arm bands on both wrists indicating that I was not to receive "sticks", nor have blood pressure taken via my arms.
 There is currently debate about how important all this is in terms of the risk of developing lymphedema, but this hospital (at least in theory and signage) seems to subscribe to older standards in this.
-At first thought, I appreciate it, but since both sides of me are potentially effected, it does sometimes present nurses and techs with a bit of conundrum - or so it seemed.
+At first thought, I appreciated it, but since both sides of me are potentially affected, it does sometimes present nurses and techs with a bit of conundrum - or so it seemed.
 In the early part of my hospital stay nurses and technicians had need to stick me numerous times to get blood draws and to insert IV's.
 In short order I became a veritable human pincushion.
 Both arms, when IV's were attempted and failed, swelled at two different times early in the week.
+This didn't appear to be lymphedema, but unwelcome fluid, nonetheless.
 Two different days I remember each arm was wrapped up in warm blankets for hours to help reduce the swelling.
 So many new experiences...

 To be clear, it's not the successful sticks that are all that problematic, but rather repeated misses.
 And since a tourniquet is supposed to be avoided (again, under the old rules regarding lymphedema risk), there were a lot of misses or failed sticks.
-From my experience the misses cause more bruising than the successful sticks.
+It appeared to me the misses cause more bruising than the successful sticks.
 Few seemed skilled at finding suitable veins without a tourniquet, though, so after two arm swelling incidents, they finally started calling in special technicians to do sticks with ultrasound.
 That was a great improvement - both in finding veins, and in the pain of getting stuck.

 It was a little surprising, after all that, when a tech came in to insert an IV and she casually laid a rubber ribbon across my arm.
 I spoke up that tourniquets were not be used, and she seemed confused about how to do what she needed to do.
 Fortunately, my nurse was right there, too, and I asked, "Can I just require that from now on all sticks be done with the aid of ultrasound?"
 I was told yes, so I made it my mission to speak up should someone pull a tourniquet out again, but it must have been put in my record, as I never had to actually do that.